DEON-integrated Issue Tracking, Integration of Atlassian Jira®, Microsoft® Azure® DevOps and Wrike®

 Bulk import

-This allows users to manually edit the search query.
+This enables users to edit the search query manually.

 All selected elements are arranged in a evenly distributed grid.